 Pre-K Data Equity Framework

 For decades, policy efforts expanded access to and improved the quality of pre-K for 3- and 4-year-old children.
-However, due to the fragmented system that oversees publicly funded pre-K, the field lacks cohesive data to inform policy efforts and programmatic decisions to strengthen and expand pre-K in an equitable and inclusive way.
+However, due to the fragmented system that oversees publicly funded pre-K, the field lacks cohesive data to inform policy efforts to strengthen and expand pre-K in an equitable and inclusive way.
 Comprehensive data are critical to understand the accessibility, quality, and impact of pre-K, especially for children and families who experience systemic and historical barriers to accessing high-quality pre-K programs.
 A unifying data framework can bring the field together around common questions about pre-K, and around ways to answer these questions with data in a consistent, equity-centered way.

 The Early Childhood Data Collaborative at Child Trends, with funding from the Bill & Melinda Gates Foundation, is leading the development of a Pre-K Data Equity Framework (Framework) that will provide this kind of unity and consistency in the field.

-The Framework will help federal, state, territory, Tribal, and local leaders:
+The framework will help federal, state, territory, Tribal, and local leaders:

 - Establish standardized and consistent ways to collect, manage, and use data that address issues related to equity in pre-K.